jdaloia1/DevOps-Training/Labs/Day-2/DevOps Pipelines/DevOps.md

 - Service Principal key
 - Tenant Id

+(The Service Principal Id, Service Principal Key and the TenantId values can be found in the Key Vault in your resource group. )

 5. Verify the connection and provide the name "DevOps" in the service connection name.

 #